-Clean the iron pan before seasoning your cast iron pan, it is important to clean and dry it thoroughly.
-Scrub the surface of the pan using warm, soapy water and a soft cloth or sponge until all burnt food and food residue have been removed from the bottom of your pan.
+Clean the iron pan before seasoning your cast iron pan.
+Clean and dry it thoroughly.
+Scrub the pan’s surface using warm, soapy water and a soft cloth or sponge until all burnt food and food residue have been removed from the bottom of your pan.

 Dry the Pan

-Once you have cleaned the pan, make sure that it is completely dry before moving on.
-You can use a paper towel or clean cloth to absorb any excess moisture.
+Once you have cleaned the pan, ensure it is completely dry before moving on.
+You can use a paper towel or clean cloth to absorb excess moisture.

 Season the Pan